fivetran/dbt_workday/models/docs.md

 {% docs _fivetran_end %} Timestamp marking the end of a record being active. {% enddocs %}

+{% docs _fivetran_date %} Date when the record was first created or modified in the source. {% enddocs %}

 {% docs _fivetran_active %} TRUE if it is the currently active record.
 FALSE if it is a historical version of the record.
 Only one version of the record can be TRUE. {% enddocs %}

 {% docs source_relation %} The record's source if the unioning functionality is used.
 Otherwise this field will be empty. {% enddocs %}